Zhang Yuan (footballer, born 1997): Beijing Guoan

 On 30 July 2023, Zhang joined fellow Chinese Super League side Beijing Guoan.
 Zhang had said that it was his dream to play for a major club like Guoan.
-He made his debut for the club on 9 August 2023, coming on as an substitute in a 0-0 away game against Tianjin Jinmen Tiger.
+He made his debut for the club on 9 August 2023, coming on as a substitute in a 0-0 away game against Tianjin Jinmen Tiger.
 However, Zhang failed to obtain a starting position during his first season at Guoan as the team had a number of talent in midfield, making only 2 appearances in the second half of the season.

 Zhang's squad status was elevated in the 2024 season, and he garnered his first start at Guoan in the headline match against old rivals Shanghai Shenhua on 4 April 2024, playing 79 minutes before being replaced in the 1–1 draw.
 His fortune turned again on 30 April, he was sent off after just 19 minutes, again in an away game at Tianjin.
 Fortunately, a second-half goal by teammate Cao Yongjing still ensured 10-men Guoan obtain a victory.
 On 17 May 2024, Zhang gave away a penalty in the 96th minute in an away game against Changchun Yatai which resulted in a 2–3 Guoan defeat, and he received widespread criticism from fans.
 Zhang's redemption moment came when he replaced Li Ke in a 2–0 home win again against Tianjin on 21 July 2024 and scored his first goal for the club in the 98th minute of the game.
 In the post-game interview, he described the goal as giving him a "new start [and a] new life."

+Zhang announced his departure from Guoan in December 2025 after two and a half years at the club as his contract expired.
+In 47 matches across all competitions, he scored 3 goals and assisted 6 more.
+His time at the club was punctuated with repeated injuries, and despite moments of brilliance he failed to fully establish himself at Guoan.
+He won the 2025 Chinese FA Cup with Guoan during his stint at the club.

+On 19 January 2026, Zhang joined the 2025 Chinese Super League champion Shanghai Port.